soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 Wow, a lot of ground has been covered in this chapter:

 - Understanding the principles of SpriteKit physics collision and contact masking
-- Implementing the `SKPhysicsContactDelegate` so you are informed of collision conacts.
+- Implementing the `SKPhysicsContactDelegate` so you are informed of collision contacts.
 - Creating your own custom button class
 - Implementing a simple game state manager
 - Running a custom *SKAction* and creating reusable *SKActions* visually